Ranch Tamri

 How far is Taghazout from Agadir?

 Taghazout is roughly 20 to 30 minutes north of central Agadir by road, depending on traffic and your exact starting point.
+The villages are about 20 km apart along the coast.

 Plan your next step